 Commercial Facilities Affect Commercial Pool Design

 Most health clubs and some country clubs want indoor swimming pools that can be used for lap swimming year-round.
 The available space should account for not only a 50-meter (164 feet) Olympic-sized pool but also the surrounding area and adjoining facilities such as locker rooms.
 Swim teams commonly use 25-meter pools for practice, so this option may present itself to facilities with less space and a smaller budget.

 Other country clubs may desire a freeform pool for seasonal outdoor lounging in place of a lap pool.
 Hotels usually request a large pool (either indoors or outdoors) that is large enough to accommodate a specified percentage of guests.
 Hot tub spas and shallow children’s pools are also common.

-More space may be available for outdoor pools but many health clubs and hotels can accommodate a 25-meter indoor pool.
+More space may be available for outdoor pools but many health clubs and hotels can accommodate a 25-meter indoor pool design idea.
 Landscaping can have a tropical theme indoors as well as outside.
 Swim up bars, grottos, pools with mosaics and rock work are popular in hotels.
 Many of these pools have attached hot tubs.
 Some outdoor pools are the infinity style where one long side of the pool does not have a border.
 Additionally, wave pools and river pools are gaining popularity at health clubs and resorts.

 Special state and federal safety regulations must be followed for all commercial pools since they accommodate many people.
 Commercial pools and spa tubs must have steps, railings, and ladders for access.
 Some commercial pools have diving boards and slides in compliance with local rules.